oneal2000/oneal2000.github.io/index.md

 My name is Weihang Su (苏炜航, in Chinese).
 I am now a second year PhD student at Department of Computer Science and Technology, Tsinghua University.
 My supervisor is Prof. Yiqun Liu.
 My research lies in Information Retrieval, Web Search, and Brain Machine Interface (BMI).
 I currently focus on Pre-trained Language Models for IR.

-####

 # Selected Honors and Awards
 - Winner of the Language and Intelligence Challenge (LIC) Contest (4 winners in the world.
 Ranked 0.3% among all teams).

-- The first place in the first round evaluation and the second place in the second round of evaluation of the NTCIR-16 Session Search task.
+- The first place in the first round of evaluation and the second place in the second round of evaluation of the NTCIR-16 Session Search task.

-- Beijing Outstanding Undergraduate (北京市优秀毕业生)
+- Beijing Outstanding Undergraduate